It is important to remember when exercising:

 Warm up: Spend 15 minutes gradually warming up and increase your breathing and heart rate steadily.

 Main exercise: This should be done at a hard enough rate to make you feel ‘puffed’, warm and sweaty.
-You should be able to do the the talk test: Be able to talk in full sentences all the time you are exercising.
+You should be able to talk in full sentences all the time you are exercising.
 If you cannot talk then you are working too hard and need to slow down.
-If you have enough breath to sing then you are not working hard enough and the exercises will not help you get fitter.
+If you have enough breath to sing then you are not working hard enough.

-Cool down: Very important, make sure you have enough time to cool down, it helps your circulation.
+Cool down: Always make sure you have enough time to cool down and allow your heart rate to return to normal .

 Listen to your body and stay within your capabilities